8 Best Renters Insurance Companies in Washington of 2023

 Two of them come standard:

-The standard Inflation coverage automatically increases the amount of your coverage on your personal items as inflation changes the cost of living.
+The standard Inflation coverage automatically increases the amount of your coverage on your items as inflation changes the cost of living.

 The coverage provides payment based on the cost to repair or replace damaged items at the time of loss.